rackerlabs/design-system/_component_design/date-picker.md

 Consider the following best practices when you construct a date picker:

-- Provide the date range selection variation when a user needs to select both a start and an end date.
 - Pair the date picker pattern with data sets that extend across a time period to allow users to select the currently viewed data.
-- When the user triggers the date picker, it should default to the current month and year.
+- When the user triggers the date picker, it should default to the current month and year, and the current date should be highlighted.
+- After the user has selected a date, spell out the name of the month in the date field.
+For example, use 03-Jan-2019 and not 03/01/2019.

 {% endcolumn %}